genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ## Globals file

-In the root folder of your application, update (or add if there isn't one already) the `globals.d.ts` file with `API_HOST` and `GENX_ENABLE_SSO` to let your typescript compiler know they are global variables.
+In the root folder of your application, update (or add if there isn't one already) the **globals.d.ts** file with `API_HOST` and `GENX_ENABLE_SSO` so that your typescript compiler knows they are global variables.

-The value for `API_HOST` is used to for connecting to the Genesis backend.
+The value for `API_HOST` is used for connecting to the Genesis back end.
 The value for `GENX_ENABLE_SSO` conditionally enables logging in via an SSO provider.

 ```
 declare global {